VladimirMakaev/cqrs-journey-doc/Appendix1_Running.markdown

 4th May 2012

-These release notes apply to the Psuedo-Production Release (V1) of the Contoso Conference Management System.
+These release notes apply to the Pseudo-Production Release (V1) of the Contoso Conference Management System.

 # Building and Running the Sample Code (RI)